• Skip to primary navigation

 • ×

-Home » Recipes » Main Dishes » Beef » Brisket Macaroni and Cheese
+Home » Recipes » Casseroles » Beef Casseroles

-Published: Jul 6, 2018 · Modified: Feb 26, 2022 by Barbara Curry · This post may contain affiliate links.
+Published: Jul 6, 2018 · Modified: Feb 26, 2022 by Barbara Curry

-Jump To Recipe Print Recipe
+Jump to Recipe

 A blue casserole dish filled with brisket and topped with Mac & Cheese.

 I asked for a cute casserole dish for Christmas and the girls searched and searched and couldn’t find one.
 I’m on a mission to bring back the casserole.
+In the South we love our casseroles.

 A casserole dish of brisket topped with macaroni and cheese.

-Why should you make a casserole
+Why should you make a brisket casserole

 There is nothing like a casserole when you want to feed a crowd.
-Most can be made ahead of time, frozen and then when you need to take a dish to the beach for vacation, or take a comfort meal to someone who is recovering from a medical issue, or the boys are going on a golf junket, or you don’t want to have to cook when you get home from vacation, you have dinner already taken care of.
-Brisket macaroni and cheese is just what you need for all of these occasions.
+Most can be made ahead of time, frozen and then when you need to take a dish to the beach for vacation, or take a comfort meal to someone who is recovering from a medical issue.

 Who doesn’t love homemade mac n cheese and this one is a super creamy version using evaporated milk.
 I used a mixture of White Cheddar, Mozzarella and Monterey Jack cheese to get a really creamy combination but you can mix it up and add your favorites.
 I’m surprised we had enough left to top the brisket because Natalie and I could not stop eating it.